petersulyok/smfc/TESTING.md

   simulate realistic thermal behavior.
 A background thread updates hwmon temperature files (for CPU, HD, NVMe) every second, applying random changes of +/- 0-3 degrees within the configured min/max range.
-GPU temperatures (both Nvidia and AMD) also change gradually between invocations using a state file to track previous values.
+GPU temperatures (both Nvidia and AMD) and NPU temperatures also change gradually between invocations using a state file to track previous values.

 ### The automatic smoke driver